-- the offer of an early help assessment or the threshold for risk of significant harm (child protection). - Early Help MASH concerns that you believe are safeguarding concerns.
-Complete Early Help Assessment and submit via e-caf (if trained), via post to Early Help Team, PO Box 16021, Oldbury, B69 9EW or via e-mail to ecaf\queries@sandwell.gov.uk - Child Protection MASH concerns that you believe are child protection concerns.
-Contact your designated lead for child protection; consult with Early Help Social Worker for advice and guidance.
-Send completed MARF (multi-agency referral form) via secure e-mail to access\team@sandwellchildrenstrust.org or if an emergency that cannot wait an hour call Sandwell's Contact Centre on 0121 569 3100 - Record the information sharing decision, your reasons, and open a confidential Safeguarding file for the child (if one does not already exist).
+- Child Protection MASH concerns that you believe are child protection concerns.
+Contact your designated lead; consult with Early Help Social Worker for advice and guidance.
+Send completed MARF (multi-agency referral form) via secure e-mail to access_team@sandwellchildrenstrust.org or if an emergency that cannot wait an hour - call Sandwell's Contact Centre on 0121 569 3100 - Record the information sharing decision, your reasons, and open a confidential Safeguarding file for the child (if one does not already exist).
 Also note any agreed action, who is to complete this and by when.